-That’s why overlanding kitchens and storage that are built-in to your vehicle’s trunk are or truck bed work so well.
-Usually, they have some type of drawer system with your stove and/or sink that just pulls out of your vehicle.
+That’s why overlanding kitchens and storage that are built-in to your vehicle’s trunk or truck bed work so well.
+Usually, you’ll have some type of drawer system with your stove and/or sink that just pulls out of your vehicle.

 Setup is minimal and when you’re done, everything just slides back into place.

 The iKamper AIOKS solves some of those problems with a box that you just pull out of your vehicle.
 But if you want something that’s even easier, then go for a built-in storage system.